-The modern management of breast disease requires an in-depth knowledge of not only surgery, but breast imaging, image directed biopsy techniques, pathology, radiation oncology and medical oncology.
-The fellowship enhances the basic knowledge of the management of breast disease acquired by a general surgical trainee, particularly in the non-surgical disciplines.
-Additionally, the fellowship is designed to be a multidisciplinary experience, and provides exposure to medical oncology, breast imaging, pathology, genetics, and radiation oncology in addition to six months on the surgical services.
-Successful completion of a 5-year accredited program in general surgery is a prerequisite.
+The modern management of breast disease requires an in-depth knowledge of not only surgery, but breast imaging, image-directed biopsy techniques, pathology, radiation oncology and medical oncology.
+The non-accredited Breast Surgery Fellowship enhances the basic knowledge of the management of breast disease acquired by a general surgical trainee, particularly in the non-surgical disciplines.
+Additionally, the fellowship is designed to be a multidisciplinary experience and provides exposure to medical oncology, breast imaging, pathology, genetics and radiation oncology in addition to six months on the surgical services.
+Successful completion of a five-year accredited program in general surgery is a prerequisite.
 The breast fellowship will enable the resident to acquire an advanced body of knowledge and level of skill in the management of breast disease in order to assume a leadership role in teaching and research in the field.

 How to Apply

 - McGaw Medical Center of Northwestern University application

 - The Society of Surgical Oncology Breast Fellowship Program and Match application

 Prospective fellows must successfully complete a residency in general surgery and be board-eligible in general surgery and a U.S. citizen or permanent resident.
 Applicants from outside the United States must have passed the USMLE, FMGEMS, TOEFL or FLEX and be able to secure a medical license from the State of Illinois.

 MD: University of California, Irvine

 Residency: Loma Linda University Health

 MD: Universidade Federal do Parana- Brazil

 Residency: Indiana University